 If you struggle with pain or limited range of motion due to ligament tears or tendon injuries, ultrasound therapy may be a treatment option for pain relief.
-At Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, the orthopaedic specialists offer onsite ultrasound therapy technology to increase the speed of your healing and help you find relief from pain.
+At Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, the orthopaedic specialists offer onsite ultrasound therapy technology to increase the speed of your healing and help you find relief from pain.
 To find out if noninvasive ultrasound therapy is right for you, schedule a consultation at Orthopaedic and Rehabilitation Centers today using the online booking feature or by calling the office nearest you.

 Ultrasound therapy is a treatment option for chronic pain and may be a part of your physical therapy.
 The goal of ultrasound therapy is to reduce the severity of your pain and promote natural healing of damaged tissues.

 You may be a good candidate for ultrasound therapy if you have chronic pain from conditions like:

 - Frozen shoulder

 - Carpal tunnel syndrome